New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Exceptional Simple Lie Superalgebras in Characteristic

 \subsubsection{Applications to Representation Theory}

-Lastly, one can use the representation theory of exceptional Lie algebras to study representation theory of these exceptional Lie superalgebras.
-In particular, one can start with a representation of an exceptional Lie algebra in $\Rep \bal_3$ and semisimplify it to construct representations of the corresponding Lie superalgebra.
-Although these can be probably classified by a highest-weight argument, this approach will give a construction to determine the size of these representations, which to our knowledge is virtually unknown.
+Lastly, one can use the representation theory of exceptional Lie algebras to study representation theory of the exceptional Lie superalgebras obtained via semisimplification of these exceptional Lie algebras.
+In particular, one can start with a module over an exceptional Lie algebra in $\Rep \bal_3$ and semisimplify it to construct modules over the corresponding Lie superalgebra.
+Although these can be probably classified by a highest-weight argument, this approach will give a construction to determine the size of these modules, which to our knowledge is virtually unknown.